hstarmans/opticaldesign/README.md

 ### Limitations Pyoptools
  - there is no proper bridge for object from FreeCad to pyoptools
+ - first side of mirror is at origin
  - I have problems rotating the in z-direction in the PyThreejs viewer
  - If light hits the prism at an edge corner, it does not know what to do and does not throw an error.
  - cylindrical lenses, do not have side surfaces in pyoptools